buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     list of actual :class:`Lock` instances, not names.
 Also note that all Locks must have unique names.
 See :ref:`Interlocks`.

+.. index:: Buildstep Parameter; logEncoding

+``logEncoding``
+    The character encoding to use to decode logs produced during the execution of this step.
+    This overrides the default :bb:cfg:`logEncoding`; see :ref:`Log-Encodings`.

 .. _Source-Checkout:

 Source Checkout